mc2-project/mc2/README.md

 1. You must have [Docker](https://docs.docker.com/get-docker/) installed.
 We recommend giving Docker at least 2 CPUs, 6 GB of memory, and 2 GB of swap space (instructions for [Mac](https://docs.docker.com/docker-for-mac/#resources), [Windows](https://docs.docker.com/docker-for-windows/#resources)).
 Without sufficient resources, the quickstart may not work.

-    Once that is done, pull the Docker image, launch a container, and start an SSH server inside the container.
-Note that you only need to start the SSH server if running in a Docker container -- most cloud VMs automatically start an SSH server on boot.
+    Once that is done, pull the Docker image and launch a container.
     ```sh
     docker pull mc2project/mc2
     docker run -it -p 22:22 -p 50051-50055:50051-50055 -w /root mc2project/mc2
+    ```
+    Start an SSH server inside the container.
+(Note that this step is Docker-specific, and you only need to start the SSH server if running in a Docker container -- most cloud VMs automatically start an SSH server on boot.)

+    ```
-    root@4e358edcbbfa:~ $ service ssh start
+    service ssh start
-     * Starting OpenBSD Secure Shell server sshd
     ```

 1. Navigate to the `mc2-client/demo` directory.
 The configuration for this quickstart has been pre-populated in `demo/mc2.yaml`.
 More on the configuration can be found [here](https://mc2-project.github.io/mc2/config.html).
 By default, the configuration has been set assuming you want to run Secure XGBoost.
 If you want to run Opaque SQL instead, comment out the Secure XGBoost section in the `local` part of the YAML configuration and comment in the Opaque SQL section.